-I’ve written about showing and telling before, but it’s such an important topic.
-I get clients all the time who don’t realize that a children’s story must be shown, not told.
-I think more information is always helpful.
+I’ve written about showing and telling before, but it’s such an important topic that I think more information is always helpful.

 What do I mean?
 Well, let’s look at a simple sentence:

 In a daze, Pete stumbled to his feet.

 While this isn’t the exact sentence in my story, it is similar.
 I revised my article and reread it numerous times and didn’t notice that “in a daze” is telling, not showing.
 And, what’s the KEY to writing in today’s fast paced, no time to waste world?
 FOCUS AND TIGHT WRITING.

 In fact, the fast paced reader of today is getting even more impatient and ready to move on in the blink of an eye.
 So, we need to take this into account in our writing and marketing.

 Okay, back to the focus of the article…

 So, how do we change the above sentence into a showing only sentence?

 Really simple when you are able to actually read what is written rather than already know what you intended.